How to Help Hurricane Victims Recover and Rebuild

 This year, Hurricane Florence dumped over 18 trillion gallons of rain on the Carolinas and surrounding states in a single week, according to CBS.
 The very next month, Hurricane Michael pounded the Florida panhandle and was named the strongest storm to make landfall in the continental US since 1992, according to CNN.

 Scientists warn that if we don’t take action to reverse climate change, extreme weather will only continue to worsen.
-Below are some other startling hurricane facts.
+Below are some other startling facts.

 - In an average three-year period, roughly five hurricanes hit US coastlines and kill 50-100 people, according to the National Weather Service.